 Students are allowed the same number of days to make up work after being absent.
 For example, if a student was absent for 3 days, they have 3 days to complete and turn in missed work.

-Students with missing assignments, and they have not been absent, will adhere to the teacher's policy based on the following policy:
+Students with missing assignments in 4th and 5th grade, will adhere to the following policy: